Key Concepts

 Section titled “Stacking”When a customer’s cart qualifies for multiple discounts, Dino Discounts needs to decide how they combine.
 This is called stacking.

-You control this globally in the Settings tab with five modes — from “apply everything additively” to “best discount only.”
+You control this globally in the Settings tab with four modes — from “apply everything additively” to “best discount only.”
 See Discount Priority & Stacking for details.

-A zone is a geographic region — a group of countries — that you can use in targeting.
+A zone is a geographic region — a group of countries — that you can use in the Where does it apply? section.
 For example, you might create:

 - An “EU” zone for European customers